..

 Lateral interest is essential in every landscape design, but trees are not the only method to achieve it.
 Pergolas, arbours, hanging baskets, sculptures, potted trees, and plant racks are all choices in addition to trellises, walls, and fences.

-Replace the Trees with Other Features
+Replace the trees with other features

 Overplanting causes strain on the region around your sewer pipes and can damage your pipes.
 There are a few options to consider based on the aim of your tree planting.
 For example, you can use fences or make-shift walls to give height to a particular region that appears to be a little flat.